 From the side menu, click Pending to show a list of all pending master keys.

-After you accept the Salt Master key, an alert appears indicating you have pending keys to accept.
-To accept these minion keys, go to Minions > Keys.
+After you accept the master key, an alert appears indicating you have pending keys to accept.
+To accept these minion keys, go to Minion Keys > Pending.

 Check the boxes next to your minions to select them.
 Then, click Accept Key.

 The key is now accepted.
 After several seconds, the minion appears under the Accepted tab, and in the Minions workspace.